 But does bike weight really matter?
 Weight weenies would say yes.
 But the real answer is far more nuanced.
-In reality, weight is only one factor of many that affect bike performance.
+Weight is only one factor of many that affect bike performance.
 It may surprise you to learn that it's also rarely the most important factor.
 Let’s take a deep dive into the subject of bike weight and look at the costs, value, and what real riders think about saving weight on their own bikes.

 The high cost of lightness

-Of course, bikes aren’t rockets, but plenty of riders treat them like they are.
+Of course, bikes aren’t rockets, but plenty of riders treat them like that.
 Trimming off excess weight can become an obsession.
 Some riders might begin to believe that a matter of a few grams will be the difference between a great bike and a mediocre bike.
 Or winning and losing.
 An inconsequential component might go under the microscope and hundreds, maybe thousands of dollars could be spent to save less than a pound.

-Take the water bottle cage for example.
+Take the water bottle cage, for example.
 A metal bottle cage might weigh only 30 grams more than a carbon one.
 But the carbon cage will cost significantly more.
 You might spend $70 for a carbon cage versus $10 for a metal cage.
 Say you have a fairly light, 17-pound road bike.
 If you choose the carbon bottle cage, you’re spending seven times more money to shave off a negligible amount (0.4%) of your bike’s total weight.
 The math is similarly bad for most of the other components that can be upgraded.

 It's bad for complete bikes too.
 For example, a top-of-the-line Specialized S-Works Tarmac retails for over twice as much as a similar Tarmac Expert.
 This higher price gets you a lighter frame and lighter components.
 But the S-Works model is not twice as light.
 The weight difference is only one or two pounds.
 You’re paying over 130% more, to save about 5% of the total weight.